Walid-khaled/Flight-Delay-Forecasting/README.md

 ### Final Stage
 - Outlier detection and removal are implemented
-- Different regression models are applied and a comparsion is conducted based on evaluation metrics
+- Different regression models are applied, and a comparison is conducted based on evaluation metrics